Divorce Attorneys in Murfreesboro

 - Refusal to relocate: A spouse’s refusal to move to Tennessee and live with their partner for two years or more.

-Navigating a divorce in Murfreesboro requires familiarity with Tennessee's specific legal framework, including the grounds for divorce, property division, alimony, and child custody.
-In addition, no-fault divorces have a 90-day waiting period before the divorce can be finalized.
-Our attorneys keep abreast of local regulations and use this knowledge to guide you through each step, from filing the initial petition to finalizing the decree, maintaining a focus on your long-term welfare.
+In Tennessee, no-fault divorces have a 60-day waiting period when there are no minor children and a 90-day waiting period when minor children are involved before the divorce can be finalized.
+Our Murfreesboro divorce lawyer keeps abreast of local regulations and uses this knowledge to guide you through each step, from filing the initial petition to finalizing the decree, maintaining a focus on your long-term welfare.
+With our experienced team by your side, you are assured of support and clear explanations regarding any court-mandated requirements or agreements you must follow.

 How We Support Your Journey Through Divorce in Murfreesboro